sandersky/react-frost-core/CONTRIBUTING.md

 git remote add upstream git@github.com:dogma-io/react-frost-core.git
 ```

-Once you've cloned the project with one of the above you can run either `yarn install` or `npm install` from the root project directory, dependning on which package manager you prefer.
-At this point you are ready to beging running the development app, running tests, and hacking away to add awesome new features or fix any bugs you come across.
+Once you've cloned the project with one of the above you can run either `yarn install` or `npm install` from the root project directory, depending on which package manager you prefer.
+At this point you are ready to begin running the development app, running tests, and hacking away to add awesome new features or fix any bugs you come across.

 ### Running